tmtsoftware/csw-python/tests/README.md

     runTest.sh

-This assumes that csw-services (version 4.0.0-M1), sbt and pytest are in your shell path and that all the required python packages are installed.
+This assumes that [cs](https://get-coursier.io/) (used to start the correct version of csw-services), sbt and pytest are in your shell path and that all the required python packages are installed.
 See [here](https://tmtsoftware.github.io/csw/apps/cswservices.html) for how to install csw-services.

 Alternatively, to manually run the tests: start the CSW services: